prajnan93/image-inpainting/README.md

 ### License

-This python package is for education and research purpose only.
+This python package is for education and research purposes only.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]